Relationships and Sex Education (RSE) Policy

 Pupils should know:

-- How these relationships might contribute to human happiness and their importance for bringing up children.
+2. How these relationships might contribute to wellbeing, and their importance for bringing up children.

-- The roles and responsibilities of parents with respect to raising of children, including the characteristics of successful parenting.
+6. The roles and responsibilities of parents with respect to raising children, including the characteristics of successful parenting and the importance of the early years of a child’s life for brain development.

 Respectful relationships, including friendships